jobonaf/ropas/README.md

 data
 ```

 `opas_get_data()` returns raw measurement values as provided by the API.
-Higher-level helpers for joins, unit conversion and quality filtering will be added in future versions.
+Higher-level helpers for joins, unit conversion and quality filtering may be added in future versions.

 ## Authentication